Big Picture Thinkers Ponder Deficits, The Fed, The Dollar And Gold

 As more companies revise their earning guidance, or begin reporting Q1 results, it's all but inevitable that there are more downgrades to come.

-Two days before the Fed announcement, Pomboy had published a newsletter called Trump Card(s), in which she wrote about where we have been and where we are going.
+Two days before the Fed announcement, Pomboy had published a research piece called Trump Card(s), in which she wrote about where we have been and where we are going.

-Even Before Coronavirus, Markets Were in Trouble
+Even Before Coronavirus, Markets Were In Trouble

-Both Pomboy and Williams have for years been warning about the increasingly untenable position of both U.S. and international markets, which they view as having long-term, fundamental problems.
-While any description I offer will be a simplification, I think it’s fair to say both share several key views:
+Both Pomboy and Williams have for years been warning about the increasingly untenable position of both U.S. and international markets, which they view as having long term, fundamental problems.
+While any description I offer will be a simplification, I think it's fair to say both share several key views:

 - Central banks with their various "quantitative easing" projects and reluctance to raise rates have repressed interest rates, thus depriving financial markets of what is perhaps the most important price - the true price of risk.

-- With interest rates beaten down and spreads between investment grade debt and junk bonds shrinking to historic lows, investors have increasingly been forced to buy equities (the so-called TINA affect, for “There Is No Alternative”).
+- With interest rates beaten down and spreads between investment grade debt and junk bonds shrinking to historic lows, investors have increasingly been forced to buy equities (the so-called TINA effect, for "There Is No Alternative").
 Predictably, this has driven up the price of equities.

 - Low interest rates also have encouraged corporations to take on ever more debt, often using some of the proceeds to buy back their own stock.
 This, too, has contributed to ever-rising equity prices, while making corporations more vulnerable in any downturn.

 - Meanwhile, the U.S. government and other national governments have continued running large deficits and piling on ever more debt.
 State and local governments, attracted by low municipal bond rates, have added to their debt as well.
-The governments have been enabled to do so thanks to the interest rate suppression engendered by monetary policy.
+The governments have been enabled to do so, thanks to the interest rate suppression engendered by monetary policy.

 - All the while, despite the longest-running bull market in history, unfunded public and private pension obligations have been increasing.
 Compounding the problem has been the paucity of investment grade debt at yields adequate to meet the pension funds' needs, which has forced the funds into ever-riskier investments.